Small Claims Cases

 - To provide proof of Military status, please visit Single Record Request to verify Active Duty Status.

-1. File with Justice Court 7 and defendant to be served in Tarrant County
+1. File with Justice Court 6 and serve in Tarrant County

 - $54 filing fee